 This is found along the small intestine close to the stomach and it is an accessory organ for the gut.
 The pancreas is used to produce some important secretions in the absorption and digestion process.
 It works on the things in the small intestine primarily.
 Some example enzymes include lipase, amylase, trypsin, and nuclease.

 Hormonal secretions in the form of insulin and glucagon control carbohydrates’ metabolism.

 Digestion is not done until the nutrients are put into the liver and released into the bloodstream.
 We connect the intestines to the liver through the portal vein.
 So, the nutrients are delivered via the liver essentially.

 For us to get the most out of our meals, we should:

-Eat slow and make sure that we chew our food really well.
+Eat slowly, and make sure that you chew your food really well.

 Keep our posture upright and avoid eating in a laid down position.